a2stuff/chip8.system/README.md

 ## CHIP-8 Programs

-To run a CHIP-8 program, copy the file to a [ProDOS-8 2.4](https://prodos8.com/) with the `CHIP8.SYSTEM` renamed to (or copied as) `BASIS.SYSTEM` in the root directory, then boot the disk.
+To run a CHIP-8 program, copy the file to a [ProDOS-8 2.4](https://prodos8.com/) disk with the `CHIP8.SYSTEM` renamed to (or duplicated as) `BASIS.SYSTEM` in the root directory, then boot the disk.
 [Bitsy Bye](https://prodos8.com/bitsy-bye/) will run and show a list of files and directories.
 Pick the CHIP-8 file and it will launch automatically.

-> TIP: [Apple II DeskTop](https://a2desktop.com) will use a copy of `BASIS.SYSTEM` in the same directory to launch unknown file types.
+> TIP: [Apple II DeskTop](https://a2desktop.com) will also use a copy of `BASIS.SYSTEM` in the same directory to launch unknown file types.

 There are many online archives of CHIP-8 programs: